alphagov/forms/research/EPIC B MANAGING TWO VERSIONS OF THE SAME FORM.md

-# EPIC B Managing two versions of the same form
+# Epic B: Managing two versions of the same form

 Managing two versions of the same form is not a widespread issue.
 Larger (high volume) teams are generally well-oiled machines with systems and processes in place that allow this to be managed seamlessly.